alishacopley/youtube_data_analysis/README.md

 **Set-up**

-* Clone my git repository and into its directory
+* Clone my git repository from GitHub.
     * git clone https://github.com/alishacopley/youtube_data_analysis.git

+* I used conda for this project.
+Create a conda virtual environment using *conda create --name NEWENV* (replace NEWENV with the name of your choice).
+* You will be asked if you'd like to proceed and to type in y/n.
+Type y and proceed.
+* Use *conda activate NEWENV* to activate your new virtual environment.
+(Again, please replace NEWENV with your chosen name)

-* To run this, you will need to:
+* To run this, you will need to install the packages listed in the environment.yml file.
+These packages are under *dependencies*.
+Use *conda install*
-    * pip install pandas
-    * pip install matplotlib
-    * pip instal numpy
-    * Install Jupyter Notebook
-    * **OR** simply install Anaconda Navigator
+    * For example: *conda install python*
+    * Repeat until all packages are installed.

-* Finally, run the Jupyter Notebook: youtube_data_analysis.ipynb
+* Open the Jupyter Notebook: youtube_data_analysis.ipynb
+    * Run the notebook.

 **Features**